The PSAT Exam

 The PSAT provides practice for the SAT and qualifies students with high enough scores as National Merit Finalists.
-The test will be administered October 14, 2020.
-Registration will be open September TBD.
+Students who did NOT take the PSAT in the Fall have an opportunity to take it on January 26, 2021!
+Registration will be open through January 22, 2021.
 BISD pays for all 10th and 11th grade students to take the PSAT.
-All 9th graders are automatically registered to take the PSAT 8/9 free of charge on this day as well. (more info: https://goo.gl/LLSEjJ)
+All 9th graders are automatically registered to take the PSAT 8/9 free of charge on this day as well.

 Students who live in the BISD school zone but do not currently attend a Bryan ISD school can sign up to take the PSAT as well.
 Please contact our testing coordinator, Natalyn Samuels, for further details: email@example.com.

-Scores typically arrive on campus during the week of Fall final exams and are distributed in January.
+The College Board is NOT mailing student results at this time.
+When scores are available, we will notify students and parents and mail a copy of results home.
 For information on score interpretation after the test, students should visit www.collegeboard.org and login to "My College QuickStart" using the individualized access code printed on their score sheet.

 National Merit Semifinalists are announced in September.
 Approximately 1.5 million students in about 22,000 high schools take the PSAT.
 Of those students, about 16,000 are named National Merit Semifinalists and about 34,000 earn Commended designation.